 - Fallon Presents Findings at Afroasiatic ConferenceAssociate Professor of Linguistics Paul D. Fallon presented the paper "Are the Agaw languages Cushitic?: A lexical analysis" to the 44th North American Conference on Afroasiatic Linguistics (NACAL), held at the University of Texas, Austin on Feb.
 13-14, 2016.
 His findings investigated the lexical innovations of the Cushitic language family,...
 Read more »

 - Fallon Presents Research on Linguistic HistoryAssociate Professor of Linguistics Paul D. Fallon presented a paper titled "How the Cushitic languages came by their name" to the North American Association of the History of Linguistic Science (NAAHoLS) at its annual meeting held in Washington, D.C., Jan.
-8-10. [...]...
+8-10. [...]
+The post Fallon Presents Research on Linguistic History appeared...
 Read more »

 - Fallon Publishes Research on African LanguagesPaul D. Fallon, Associate Professor of Linguistics in the Department of English, Linguistics, and Communication, published his chapter “Coronal ejectives and EthioSemitic borrowing in Proto-Agaw” in the Selected Proceedings of the 44th Annual Conference on African Linguistics, edited by Ruth Kramer, Elizabeth C. Zsiga, & One Tlale Boyer.
 Fallon’s paper examines...
 Read more »